mcallaghan/buscarpy/docs/source/installation.rst

 Installation
 =====

-To use BuscarPy, first install it using pip:
+You can install the buscarpy using pip, as long as you have python>=3.7.

 .. code-block:: console